Azure/azure-powershell/src/EventHub/EventHub/help/Az.EventHub.md

 Gets the details of an Event Hubs namespace, or gets a list of all Event Hubs namespaces in the current Azure subscription.

 ### [Get-AzEventHubNetworkRuleSet](Get-AzEventHubNetworkRuleSet.md)
-Gets the details of an Event Hubs NetwrokruleSet of namespace in the current Azure subscription.
+Gets the details of an Event Hubs NetworkruleSet of namespace in the current Azure subscription.

 ### [New-AzEventHub](New-AzEventHub.md)
 Creates a new Event Hub.